Azathothas/Stars/README.md

 - [lostdusty/cobalt](https://github.com/lostdusty/cobalt) – Unofficial cobalt command line client made in go.
 - [lucasew/ts-proxy](https://github.com/lucasew/ts-proxy) – Simple proxy program to allow exposing individual services to a Tailnet, and even to the Internet using Tailscale Funnel.
 - [lunarr-app/lunarr-go](https://github.com/lunarr-app/lunarr-go) – [WIP] Self-hosted media streaming server designed as an alternative to Plex, allowing you to monitor and manage your movie and TV show files on a headless server.
+- [lure-sh/lure](https://github.com/lure-sh/lure) – The community repository missing from your Linux distro
 - [lwch/natpass](https://github.com/lwch/natpass) – 🔥居家办公，远程开发神器
 - [lxc/distrobuilder](https://github.com/lxc/distrobuilder) – System container image builder for LXC and Incus
 - [m1k1o/neko](https://github.com/m1k1o/neko) – A self hosted virtual browser that runs in docker and uses WebRTC.